 The front panel provides LED's for device status.
-Refer to the following table for the meaning of each feature.
+Refer to the following table for the meaning of each

 LED STATUS Description PWR/STAT Off No power Red On 1.
 Power on 2.
 Reset to default 3.
 Firmware upgrade (first 1 minute) Red Blink 1.
 System up 2.
 Power on 3.
 Firmware upgrade LAN Off no Ethernet link detected Green On 10/100Mbps Fast Ethernet link detected.
 No activity.
-Green Blink Indicates data traffic on the 10/100 Mbps LAN WAN Orange Blink Indicates data traffic on the 10/100 Mbps LAN G Indicates the device is linking or active data through wireless links
+Green Blink Indicates data traffic on the 10/100 Mbps LAN WAN Orange Blink Indicates data traffic on the 10/100 Mbps WAN G Yellow Blink Indicates the device is linking or active data through wireless links meaning of each feature.